Updated – Originally published January 17, 2024

 Because many adults don’t understand emojis, young people can use them for dangerous behaviors, including buying drugs online.
 In fact, drug enforcement agencies have identified several drug dealer emojis.

-Types of drugs are referenced when using the snowflake emoji, diamond emoji, ice-cream emoji and horse emoji, to name a few.
+Types of drugs are referenced when using the snowflake emoji, diamond emoji, ice-cream emoji, and horse emoji, to name a few.

 Using fun and colorful emojis to order harmful substances can send the message that using drugs is not a big deal.

-Youth Substance Abuse Is Facilitated By Social Media
+Youth Substance Abuse Is Facilitated by Social Media

 While experimentation with alcohol and drugs by youth is nothing new, social media is.
 Kids are bombarded with content that glamorizes substance abuse but conceals its dangers.

 Social media glorifies drug use and provides an easy avenue for drug sales.
-[3]
+Social media features like disappearing messages and stories also help dealers and users hide their activities.

-Skittles parties
+Skittles Parties

-A life-threatening trend, “skittle parties”, have become popular.
-Kids empty various prescription medications (usually taken from their parent’s medicine cabinets) into a bowl and pass it around multiple times.
+A life-threatening trend, “skittle parties,” has become popular.
+Kids empty various prescription medications (usually taken from their parents’ medicine cabinets) into a bowl and pass it around multiple times.
+Teens then take whatever pill(s) they pick up to experience a high.
+The risk of overdosing or suffering harmful effects is likely.

-“If your teen is abusing [prescription] drugs, their life is at stake.
+While illegal substances might be the first thing to come to mind when we worry about our kids using drugs, but prescription drugs can also be deadly.
+According to the American Addiction Centers, “If your teen is abusing [prescription] drugs, their life is at stake.
 The issue isn’t any less serious if they’re using prescription drugs as opposed to street drugs.
 It’s just as deadly.”

 When parents are informed about these trends, they are empowered to discuss the dangers of engaging in this reckless behavior with their children.